anmarjarjees/my-react-app/README.md

 ### NOTE:
-In order to simplify the code and make the comments easy to read, I have divided the process of coding into two files:
+In order to simplify the code and make the comments easy to read, I have divided the process of coding into two files:<br />
-First Part: index1.js
+First Part: index1.js<br />
-Second Part: index.js
+Second Part: index.js<br />

 8. Passing Data Through Props: Check my comments in index1.js file (Ordered Steps)